 – Deleep Kumar who is a Principal Scientist and Global Leader and Coordinator for South-South Exchange, working on Knowledge Sharing and Innovation at ICRISAT (India): I know that ICRISAT has some very interesting training offerings on food safety topics, I would really like to see how we can include them in the discovery pilot.
 And I was amazed by the recently launched Explore It! open knowledge repository of ICRISAT – read more about it here.

 – John Noonan who is leading the Curtin University (Australia) SQF program and has long experience in the development and management of Quality Assurance programs in the Livestock and Grains industries and the SQF program of Curtin: I see that John is working on local, national and global food security topics at Curtin’s International Institute of Agri-Food Security (IIAFS) and I am looking forward to his perspective on the way that we plan to develop such a (potentially) global information resource on food safety.

 I am excited about this Subgroup and the potential of what our collective experience and brainpower may do.
 We will start working very soon on the proof of concept, stay tuned for periodic updates!

-OpenEd-powered global food safety? by Agro-Know blog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
+OpenEd-powered global food safety? by Agro-Know blog is licensed under a Creative Commons Attribution 4.0 International License.